 Finally, in 2019, HSBC said it planned to digitize private investment transaction records by moving $20B worth of assets onto its Digital Vault blockchain.
 The move was driven in part by investor demand for real-time information surrounding their assets.

 While tokenized assets are a promising use case for blockchain technology, regulation remains an important hurdle to consider.
 Regulatory and legislative guidance will be key to the success of these nascent projects.

 The worlds of the consumer, the financial institution, and blockchain are slowly converging.
 Another space where that convergence has the potential to completely upend the way finance operates today is lending and credit — a domain that’s no stranger to disruption.

 5. Loans and Credit

-This centralized system is often hostile to consumers.
-The Federal Trade Commission estimates that one in five Americans have a “potentially material error” in their credit score that negatively impacts their ability to get a loan.
-Further, concentrating this sensitive information within three institutions creates a lot of vulnerability.
-Last year’s Equifax hack exposed the credit information of 143M Americans.
+This centralized system can be hostile to consumers.
+Nearly 1 in 3 Americans has a subprime credit rating, according to Experian, which is a significant obstacle to accessing loans at affordable interest rates.
+Further, concentrating this sensitive information within 3 institutions creates a lot of vulnerability.
+The September 2017 Equifax hack exposed the credit information of nearly 150M Americans.

-Alternative lending on the blockchain offers a cheaper, more efficient, and more secure way of making personal loans to a broader pool of consumers.
+Alternative lending using blockchain technology offers a cheaper, more efficient, and more secure way of making personal loans to a broader pool of consumers.
 With a cryptographically secure, decentralized registry of historical payments, consumers could apply for loans based on a global credit score.